DRIVER-EU/test-bed-rest-service/README.md

 If you wish to override default configuration values you can do so in the configuration files in the 'config' directory.

-## Trial 1 specific "Data Update Tool"
+# Trial 1 specific "Data Update Tool"
+## Goal:

-**Goal:** provide an easy way of notifying others that there is data available for which it would not be feasible to send it over the test-bed
+To provide an easy way of notifying others that there is data available for which it would not be feasible to send it over the test-bed.

+## Solution:

-**Solution:** a simple tool, consisting of only one REST endpoint (http://localhost:8190/CISRestAdaptor/sendLargeDataUpdateJson) and a basic UI
+A simple tool, consisting of only one REST endpoint (http://localhost:8190/CISRestAdaptor/sendLargeDataUpdateJson) and a basic UI
 The UI provides a form where the location of the data (an URL) as well as the data type and a title must be filled in.
 Optionally, a description might be entered.

-**HowTo:** To use it just run the rest-testbed-adapter-1.0.3.jar that can be find in the executable folder.
-As soon as the Adaptor is running open the page in a web browser by calling: http://localhost:8190
+## HowTo:

+#### Configuration

+*Initial configuration:*

+This tool will notify the Testbed about a very specific event, hence, the "target" Testbed parameters must be set as follows:

+File \test-bed-rest-service-master\config\producer.properties:

+- bootstrap.servers=<TESTBED_SOCKET>
+- schema.registry.url=<URL>

+File \test-bed-rest-service-master\config\consumer.propierties:

+-	bootstrap.servers=<TESTBED_SOCKET>
+-	schema.registry.url=<SCHEMA_URL>
+-	group.id=<CLIENT_ID>

+File \test-bed-rest-service-master\config\client.properties:
+-	client.id=<CLIENT_ID>

+*Being:*
+ <TESTBED_SOCKET>, the testbed socket point in socket format (IP:port)
+ <SCHEMA_URL>, the testbed schema url address in URL format (http://IP:port)
+ <CLIENT_ID>, client_id defined in the testbed configuration where the app points out.

+#### Run the REST adapter

+Then, run the .bat file or the java command inside:

+\test-bed-rest-service-master\executable>java -jar rest-testbed-adapter-1.0.3.jar

+#### Usage of the form

+Once it is running, they should be able to open the url http://localhost:8190/ Then the notification form should appear.